Hi Friends!

 Use cardboard or firm piece of paper, cut to size, to mount your cut piece onto.

-IF you are using Styrofoam, gorilla glue might work better.
+IF you are using Styrofoam, Gorilla Glue might work better.

 4. Turn your piece backwards to add magnets.